The best settings for Call of Duty: Warzone

 Call of Duty: Warzone offers four levels of ambient occlusion to choose from, with the option to turn on the effect for Static Objects and Dynamic Objects individually—each one accounts for around a 7-8% performance hit, or 12% combined.
 It does make the world look a little less believable, but, it's quite a subtle effect in a competitive shooter and you may be hard pushed to notice it missing.
 I'd prefer the slightly higher frame rate myself.

-CoD Warzone doesn't use computationally expensive ray tracing for its reflections, instead relying on a technique called screen space reflections (SSR) to achieve a passable effect instead.
+Warzone doesn't use computationally expensive ray tracing for its reflections, instead relying on a technique called screen space reflections (SSR) to achieve a passable effect.

 It's not perfect, and there are ways of showing how imperfect it is, but that's not really the scope of this guide.
 If you want to explore it yourself though, wander over to a puddle or lake and you'll see something approaching a reflection in the surface.